-The bill establishes a new legal framework for the control, removal, and eradication of harmful woody species on state-owned, -leased, or -operated land in Oklahoma.
-The Oklahoma Conservation Commission is tasked with implementing a statewide plan and is required to compile a comprehensive report by January 1, 2026, in collaboration with various state agencies, including the Oklahoma Department of Agriculture, Food, and Forestry, and the Department of Wildlife Conservation.
-This report will assess the affected inventory of harmful woody species and outline strategies for their management.
-Additionally, these agencies must submit annual progress reports to the Legislature starting November 1, 2026.
+The bill establishes a statewide plan for the control, removal, and eradication of harmful woody species on state-owned, -leased, or -operated land, to be implemented by the Oklahoma Conservation Commission.
+It mandates that a comprehensive report be compiled by various state agencies, including the Oklahoma Department of Agriculture, Food, and Forestry, and presented to the Commission by January 1, 2026.
+This report will assess the affected inventory and outline strategies for managing harmful woody species.
+Additionally, the bill requires these agencies to submit annual progress reports to the Legislature starting November 1, 2026.

 The bill defines "harmful woody species" as tree or shrub species that threaten the environment or economy, specifically naming several species such as Eastern Redcedar and salt cedar.
 The Oklahoma Conservation Commission is also authorized to create necessary rules for the implementation of this plan.
 The act is set to take effect on July 1, 2025, and includes an emergency clause for immediate enforcement upon passage and approval.